renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 Students can input their current password and change to one of their liking.
 Tell your students that when they type their password the cursor will not show astrisks or how many letters they've typed, but that it is, in fact, working.

-## Optional: Create permanent URL and domain name.
+## Optional: Create permanent URL and domain name

 Normally if you stop and restart your instance, you are assigned a new IP address.
 You can simply write the name of the new IP on the whiteboard or post it on-line whenever it changes.
 However, Amazon has an elastic IP that you can use.
 It's free as long as an instance is running.
 Since we can always run our free t2.micro instance, an elastic IP is essentially free.